w3c/tpac2026-meetings/README.md

 ## Identifying acceptable and preferred meeting timnes

-For TPAC 2026, groups can choose from among these meeting times:
+For TPAC 2026, groups can choose from among these meeting times (all times are Dublin, Ireland):

 * Coming soon!